 Congratulations!
-You’ve now entered weeks 7 to 10 of your pregnancy.
-There are some amazing milestones this month, so let’s look at what foods you should be eating to give your developing baby the strength and nutrients to make his first movements and help the development of neurons in his brain.
+You’ve now reached pregnancy week 8.
+There are some amazing milestones when you’re 2 months pregnant.
+Let’s look at what foods you should be eating to give your developing baby the strength to make their first movements and the nutrients to help their brain development.

-While you may not look or even feel pregnant yet, now is the time to help your developing baby achieve all those crucial milestones in his body’s development.
-That means making well-balanced food choices, especially since he’s eating what you consume!
+Now is the time to help your baby achieve all those crucial milestones in their development.
+That means making well-balanced food choices, especially since your child is also eating what you consume!

 Bananas are a great natural food that are packed with B group vitamins and folate that your developing baby needs for spinal development.
-One banana delivers around 12% of your daily needs3– more folate than any other commonly eaten fruit.
+A medium banana can supply 23.6 mcg of folate, or around 6% of your daily requirements3.

 With your unborn child needing so many essential nutrients for his well-rounded development, it might just be time to start a daily menu planner to keep track of your developing baby’s growing nutritional needs.

-Although your unborn child’s sex was determined at the time of his conception, his sex-differentiating hormones are released during the second month of life and he begins to develop sex organs.
+Although your unborn child’s sex was determined at the time of conception, their sex-differentiating hormones are released during the second month of life and they begin to develop sex organs.

-It’s also a remarkable time for your unborn child’s cognitive and sensory growth.
-During this period, his brain, spinal cord, nervous system and backbone are all being created and the heart and circulatory system are developing too.
+Being 2 months pregnant is also a remarkable time for your unborn child’s cognitive and sensory growth.
+During this period, their brain, spinal cord, nervous system and backbone are all being created.
+Your baby’s heart and circulatory system are fast developing too.

-In the first 16 to 18 weeks of your developing baby’s life, his brain will create around 100 billion neurons.
+In the first 16 to 18 weeks of your developing baby’s life, their brain will create around 100 billion neurons.
 These neurons are the brain’s basic building blocks.
-Your developing baby’s feeling, breathing and, eventually, actions like walking, are made possible because these cells communicate with each other.4
+Your baby’s senses, their breathing and, eventually, their actions are all made possible because these neurons communicate with each other5.

-Eating a well balanced diet at this stage of your pregnancy is one way you can help your developing baby grow and successfully reach all those milestones he’ll need to meet in the coming months.
-That means your prenatal nutrition should include adequate amounts of Vitamin D, folic acid and DHA (an omega-3 fat that helps your unborn child’s brain and eye development).3,5,6
+Eating a well-balanced diet at pregnancy week 8 is one way you can help your baby successfully reach all those milestones they will need to meet in the coming months.
+That means your prenatal nutrition and supplements should include adequate amounts of Vitamin D, folic acid and DHA (an omega-3 fat that helps brain and eye development)4 6 7.

-Your unborn child is also developing taste buds and will continue to do so in the third month of your pregnancy.
-To find out how you can help him develop his taste for well-balanced foods, read more about Pregnancy stages: Month 3
+Your unborn child is also developing taste buds when you’re 2 months pregnant and will continue to do so in the third month of your pregnancy.
+To find out how you can help your child develop their taste for healthy food, read more about Pregnancy stages: Month 3.